-The Portfolio will be rebalanced and may be reconstituted at least semi-annually.
+The Portfolio will be rebalanced and may be reconstituted at least semi-annually but may be rebalanced and reconstituted more frequently at the Manager's discretion.
 In the event of an announcement of a merger, takeover, dividend reduction or other fundamental corporate action affecting a Portfolio constituent, or if in the view of the Manager such an event is likely, the Manager may reduce such position and reinvest the proceeds in a new constituent.